As a small business owner or sole trader the New Year is a great time to be reviewing or creating your business and marketing plan.

 Most businesses will find the following effective:

-- Two year goal (broad, descriptive goal)
+- Two year goal (broad and descriptive)

 Review your Marketing Plan

-The most up-to-date version is in my top level folder and I refer to it when I am writing my weekly to do list.
 As a sole trader or small business owner it’s up to you to keep yourself on track – and your business plan is a great way to do it.
 And the New Year is a great time to get back on track.